GSimonX37/video-games/parsers/backloggd/README.md

 ``` python
 await parser.progress_manager_setting(releases='main')
 ```
-If you need to get data not from all pages, but only from pages in a certain range, you must pass the appropriate argument to the configure_progress_manager() method.
-For example, if you call the configure_progress_manager() method with the following argument, the parser will get data from pages 1 to 25 for each release category:
+If you need to get data not from all pages, but only from pages in a certain range, you must pass the appropriate argument to the `.progress_manager_setting()` method.
+For example, if you call the `.progress_manager_setting()` method with the following argument, the parser will get data from pages 1 to 25 for each release category:
 ``` python
 await parser.progress_manager_setting(pages=[1, 25])
 ```